 Analysis of the obtained results shows that sharing of ARNS stations and AM(R)S stations in the absence of restrictions imposed on station characteristics in the both services requires frequency assignments planning, as their co-frequency sharing in the same geographical area is not feasible.

-The maximum protection distances obtained in Table 8 can be used as coordination distances applied for identification of the affected Administrations referred to in RR No. 5.312.
-In frequency planning the less stringent protection distances can be used.
-Their values are determined by provisions reached in the coordination process.6.1.2 Impact into the non ICAO ARNS TACAN systems (co-channel) [12]
+The maximum protection distances obtained in Table 8 can be used to determine distances applied for identification of the affected Administrations referred to in RR No. 5.312.
+In frequency planning, less stringent protection distances can be used.

+6.1.2 Impact into the non ICAO ARNS TACAN systems (co-channel)

 6.1.2.1 Co-channel case